 DHHS Child Welfare In-Service Training & Webinars

-Michigan State University School of Social Work, in conjunction with the other Michigan graduate schools of social work and through the support of the Michigan Department of Health and Human Services (DHHS), is pleased to announce FREE training opportunities for DHHS Children’s Protective Services, foster care, and adoption workers and DHHS-contracted private agency foster care and adoption workers.
-The title of this collaborative project is Child Welfare In-Service Training.
+Michigan State University School of Social Work, in conjunction with other Michigan graduate schools of social work and through the support of the Michigan Department of Health and Human Services (DHHS), offers in-person trainings, live webinars, and online courses.
+This project, known as Child Welfare In-Service Training, provides FREE training opportunities for DHHS Children’s Protective Services, foster care, and adoption workers and DHHS-contracted private agency foster care and adoption workers.